elastisys/scale.cloudpool/azure/README.md

 - `cloudApiSettings`: API access credentials and settings.
     - `apiAccess`: Azure [service principal](https://github.com/Azure/azure-sdk-for-java/blob/master/AUTH.md) access credentials and settings:
         - `subscriptionId`: The Azure account subscription that will be billed allocated resources.
-Format: `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`.
+Format: UUID.
         - `auth`: Azure API authentication credentials.
 		  - `clientId`: The active directory client id for this application.
 May also be referred to as `appId`.
-Format: `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`.
+Format: UUID.
 		  - `domain`: The domain or tenant id containing this application.
-Format: `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`.
+Format: UUID.
-		  - `secret`: The authentication secret (password) for this application.
-Format: `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`.
+		  - `secret`: The authentication key/secret (password) for this application.
+Format: base64-encoded string.
 		  - `environment` (*optional*): The particular Azure environment to authenticate against.
 One of: `AZURE`, `AZURE_CHINA`, `AZURE_US_GOVERNMENT`, `AZURE_GERMANY`.
 Default: `AZURE`, the world-wide public Azure cloud.
         - `connectionTimeout` (*optional*): The timeout until a connection is established.
 Default: `10 seconds`.
         - `socketTimeout` (*optional*): The socket timeout (`SO_TIMEOUT`), which is the timeout for waiting for data or, put differently, a maximum period inactivity between two consecutive data packets.
 Default: `10 seconds`.